1Mgtrn3/DataModelActualizer/README.md

 	Demid Zhukov - 1demidz3@gmail.com

 ## License
-This project is licensed under the Apache License Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details